nwebs/surf.virtuoso_protocol/README.rst

 About
 =====

-Virtuoso kann be accessed via `SuRF's sparql_protocol`_ handler.
+Virtuoso can be accessed via `SuRF's sparql_protocol`_ handler.
 However, for making use of `Virtuoso's inferencing & reasoning`_ support a specialized SPARQL syntax is needed, which this plugin can accommodate.
 Technically this plugin extends SuRF's sparql_protocol plugin with functionality needed for Virtuoso.